vs

 Quick Start

-This guide walks through the fastest local path from a clean checkout to a working vs setup.
+This guide walks through the fastest path from a clean machine to a working vs setup.

 cargo build -p vs-cli